 What is Annual Report?

-Washington Annual Report is a required document that Limited Liability Companies (LLCs) must submit each year to the Washington Secretary of State responsible for business registration and compliance.
+Washington Annual Report is a required document that Limited Liability Companies in Washington must submit each year to the Washington Secretary of State.
+Washington Reports are responsible for the registration and compliance of your business.

-The purpose of the Annual Report is to update the state with your LLC’s current information, such as the legal name, Registered Agent, mailing address, principal office address, and the names and addresses of members or managers.
-This ensures that the state has accurate records of your LLC and helps maintain its good standing and compliance with state regulations.
+The purpose of the Annual Report is to update Washington with your LLC’s current information, such as the legal name, Registered Agent, mailing address, principal office address, and the names and addresses of members or managers.
+This ensures that Washington has accurate records of your LLC and helps maintain its good standing and compliance with Washington regulations.

 Contents of the Washington Annual Report

-In filing for Washington Annual Report, you should be aware of the contents associated with it.
+In filing for Washington Annual, you should know its contents.
 It includes the following information:

 - LLC’s Legal Name: The official name of your Limited Liability Company as registered with the state.

-- Registered Agent Information: The name and address of the Washington Registered Agent who is responsible for receiving official correspondence and legal documents on behalf of the Washington LLC.
+- Registered Agent Information: The name and address of the Washington Registered Agent responsible for receiving official correspondence and legal documents on behalf of the Washington LLC.

-- Mailing Address: The mailing address for the LLC where the state can send correspondence.
+- Mailing Address: The mailing address for the LLC where Washington state can send correspondence.